 Deploy Innoactive Spatial via MDM

-Zero-touch deployment via Apple Business or JAMF Pro — devices come up licensed and pre-configured on first launch.
+Zero-touch deployment via Jamf Pro — devices come up licensed and pre-configured on first launch.

-Innoactive Spatial on Apple Vision Pro supports zero-touch deployment via Apple Business (formerly Apple Business Manager) or JAMF Pro.
-A single configuration delivered through your MDM provisions the license and the Innoactive Portal backend(s) your team should connect to — devices come up licensed and pre-configured on first launch, no per-device manual setup.
+Innoactive Spatial on Apple Vision Pro supports zero-touch deployment via Jamf Pro.
+A single Managed App Configuration delivered through Jamf provisions the license and the Innoactive Portal backend(s) your team should connect to — devices come up licensed and pre-configured on first launch, no per-device manual setup.

 This article is for IT administrators rolling out Apple Vision Pro to a team or fleet.

 Submit this form with your organization details.
-We will add Innoactive Spatial to your Apple Business account and send you ready-to-deploy .mobileconfig and .plist artifacts.
+We will add Innoactive Spatial to your Apple Business account and send you a ready-to-deploy .plist artifact for Jamf Pro.

 Required

-5. Save and assign to your device group.
+3. Save and scope the app to your Vision Pro device group.

 Devices receive the configuration on their next MDM check-in; Innoactive Spatial picks it up on next launch.